Published on March 11th, 2019 | by Ruben0

 Mouth: good body, funny how this seems a little more punchy than the Xixarito (despite the lower ABV).
 A bit more oak spices as well (pepper, nutmeg).
 A deep fruity character (prunes, grapes).
 Then walnuts and hints of eucalyptus.
 A bit of an alcohol edge, but overall really enjoyable.
 As with the Xixirito, I think it lacks a bit of complexity and body on the palate, but that is not surprising for a young(er) wine.
 Medium finish.

-Summary: A good value Oloroso, fairly young but very nice and highly drinkable.
+Summary: A decent value Oloroso, fairly young but quite nice and drinkable.
 A close sibling of the Oloroso Micaela.
 A good idea to highlight the growing interaction between distilleries and sherry (cask) suppliers.